 CMCS contracts with NWEA, a nonprofit company that administers the test.

-PASS (South Carolina’s Palmetto Assessment of State Standards) – administered one time per year in spring to 4th – 8th graders
+PASS (South Carolina’s Palmetto Assessment of State Standards) is administered one time per year in spring to 4th – 8th graders.

 Individual student PASS score reports are sent home once a year, usually in late September, on the same day as every other school in Georgetown County.
 PASS scores are released to the director by July 1st.
 If you would like to know the outcome of your child’s testing you may either phone the director after July 1st or make an appointment to meet with her in person.
 Print scores are not available until late September, since test scores are embargoed by the state department of education.